• Skip to primary navigation

 • Divide the dough in quarters.
 Make sure to properly wrap the dough that is not being used as it dries out very quickly.

-• Roll out the dough in a long elongated shape, about 1/8 inch thick.
+• Roll out the dough in a long, elongated shape, about ⅛ inch (3 mm) thick.

-• Take a strip of dough (about 7-8 inches long) and form into a rose shape or the classic elongated shape (details on how to achieve this shape are in the video).
+• Take a strip of dough (about 7-8 inches long) and form it into a rose shape or the classic elongated shape (see video for details).

-• Once all the shapes are formed, heat the oil (corn, canola, or peanut) and fry the caragnoli a few at a time, 30 seconds per side until golden colored.
-Remove with a slotted spoon and place on a tray which has been lined with paper towels.
+• Once all the shapes are formed, heat the oil (corn, canola, or peanut) to 375°F (190°C).
+Fry the caragnoli a few at a time, 30 seconds per side until golden colored.
+Remove with a slotted spoon and place on a tray lined with paper towels.

 • Heat the honey (in the microwave or on the stove-top) until warm to coat the caragnoli.